Aerospace Manufacturing & Maintenance Technology

 Meet the Instructor

-My name is Ghafoor Siddique, I am the instructor for the Aerospace Manufacturing Technology program at Sno Isle Tech.
+My name is Ghafoor Siddique.
+I am the instructor for the Aerospace Manufacturing & Maintenance Technology program at Sno Isle Tech.
 I have been in aviation for over 15 years.
 In 1995 I earned my commercial pilot certificate at Crabtree School of Aeronautics in Oklahoma.
 I've worked and flown in various parts of the world as a bush pilot and as a commercial pilot.
 I moved to the USA in 2008 and went back to school to complete my Aircraft Maintenance Technician certificate at National Aviation Academy in Bedford, Massachusetts.
-I joined Boeing in August 2011 and have been working there in the Flight Line on the B777 program.
+I joined Boeing in August 2011 and have been working there on the Flight Line of the B777 program.
 I look forward to seeing you and can't wait to share my past experiences with you.

 My objective is to prepare you with all the necessary tools to enter the aerospace industry with confidence and knowledge to choose your right path.
 Whether it is Commercial Pilot, Certified Aircraft Mechanic, Engineer or Skilled Manufacturing Mechanic, you will have the necessary tools to take the step into the Aerospace world.